goasana/config/README.md

 ## Sources

-A `Source` is a backends from which config is loaded.
+A `Source` is a backend from which config is loaded.
 Multiple sources can be used at the same time.

 The following sources are supported: